 Changes and Updates

-Here’s a quick summary of what you need for a valid UK Will:
+Here’s a quick summary of the key requirements for a valid Will in England and Wales:

 Legal Requirements for Trusts in the UK